Anisotropic Fast Diffusion Equations: Positivity for general nonnegative solutions

+(2) In the sequel we must also work with $u$, since it satisfies a translation invariant equation, and this property is useful.
+From the lower bound for $v$ a corresponding lower bound formula holds for $u(x,t)$ in any time interval $0<t<t_1$, but this bound cannot be uniform in time.
+Indeed, the lower bound for $u$, let us call it $c_1(u)$, depends on the final time $t_1$.
+We stress that we can make $t_1$ as large as we want by taking $c_1(u)$ small enough.
+As a compensation, the decaying lower estimate applies to $u(x,t)$ in $x$-balls that expand coordinate-wise like powers of time.
+This is a consequence of the rescaling in space.

+Moreover, note that the argument works if we displace the origin and assume that $u_0$ is SSNI around some $x_0\ne 0$.
+In order to get a convenient definition of the rescaled variables $v(y,\tau)$ we must use the shifted space transformation $y_i=(x_i-x_{0i})t^{-\alpha \sigma_i}$.
+The previous argument shows that this $v$ will be uniformly positive in a given small neighbourhood of $0$ for all times.
+We conclude from this step that under the present assumptions $u(x,t)$ will be positive forever in time in a suitable $x$-ball centered at $x_0$ that expands power-like with time, though the upper bound for $u$ decays like a power of time.

-(ii) Next, we prove that under these assumptions $u(x,t)$ is also positive in an outer cylinder $Q=\Omega\times (0,t_2)$, where $\Omega$ the complement of the ball of small radius $R$.
-The comparison argument goes as in the previous Theorem.
-We can prove that the time interval $t_2$ depends only on the mass $M(u_0)$ and the radius $R>0$.
+(3) We now get an outer estimate under the previous assumptions ($u_0$ is continuous, compactly supported and SSNI).
+By using the positivity of the self-similar fundamental solution (see Theorem \ref{TH2} ) we will prove that $u(x,t)$ is also positive in an outer cylinder $Q_o =D\times (0,t_2)$, where $D$ is the complement of the ball of small radius $R_1$.
+The idea is to find a small self-similar solution $U_{A}(x,t)$ and prove that

+for $(x,t)\in Q_o$.
+Since both are solutions of the equation in $Q_o$ we will check the comparison at the initial time and at the lateral boundary , and then we may apply the comparison principle Lemma \ref{comparisboundedunbound} to conclude that $u(x,t)\geq U_{A}(x,t)>0$ in the whole outer cylinder $Q_o$.

+The initial comparison is trivial since the fundamental solution vanishes for $t=0$ if $x\ne 0$ and $u_0\ge 0$ in $D$.
+Comparison at the lateral boundary is more delicate.
+We use the fact that